FORGIVENESS

-Anyone who has ever embarked on some sort of self- improvement plan knows that eventually the topic of forgiveness will come up regardless of whether the original focus was physical, emotional, mental, or spiritual.
-How does a person forgive while still hurting from some real or imagined negative experience and why is forgiveness even important?
+Anyone who has ever embarked on some sort of self- improvement plan knows that eventually forgiveness becomes a part of it whether the original issue was physical, emotional, mental, or spiritual.
+How does a person forgive while still hurting from some real or imagined negative experience or how can they receive forgiveness for something they did in the past?
+Why is forgiveness even important ?

-Most believe that forgiveness simply means forgetting; reaching a place of believing that “It doesn’t matter” or “It really isn’t important so I should just let it go”.
-Attempting to forget or just ignore some painful experience is simply shoving the energy of it down inside where you can no longer feel it.
-This can be done successfully but rather than getting rid of the negative energy it simply suppresses or represses it where it then becomes an energy block which in turn will eventually manifest as physical, emotional, or mental disease.
+Most believe that forgiveness means forgetting, that “It doesn’t matter” or “It really isn’t important so I should just let it go”.
+Attempting to forget or just ignore some painful experience is simply shoving the energy of it back down inside where you can no longer feel it but where it continues to remain alive and well.
+Rather than clearing the old energy it once again becomes an energy block eventually manifesting physically, emotionally, or mentally in some way.

-Burying emotions is simply another form of denial, whereas forgiveness is a release and clearing.
-Suppressed emotions will sooner or later express themselves through a sudden and inappropriate burst of energy that comes out of nowhere or when triggered by some experience leaving the person confused, depressed, and unable to understand his own inappropriate reaction to some person or event.
+Burying painful emotions is simply another form of denial, whereas forgiveness brings release and clearing.
+Suppressed emotions often express through sudden and inappropriate bursts of energy that come out of nowhere when triggered by some experience.
+These often inappropriate reactions leave the person confused, depressed, and unable to understand his own reaction to some person or event.

 How do we move into real forgiveness?
 First, once and for all, there must be a willingness to let go of the belief that forgiveness means forgetting because forgetting is usually impossible and is based in an ignorance of true forgiveness.
-Attempting to simply forget some painful life experience not only suppresses the emotions involved, but also feeds the belief that there is an “it” needing forgiveness–that is, a “good” person (you) versus a “bad” person (them) which is third dimensional energy of duality and separation.
+Attempting to simply forget some painful life experience not only suppresses the emotions involved, but also feeds the belief that there is someone ( myself or another) needing forgiveness which is third dimensional belief in separation.
 Attempting to solve a problem on the level of the problem never works and especially for anyone seeking a spiritual solution.

-There has to be the honest admission and acceptance of what actually happened–“This person hurt me deeply”.
-Write down every feeling, belief, and emotion about the experience in as honest and soul searching a manner as possible, even to admitting to feeling hate for the person or persons involved without putting a good face on it in the belief that you are being loving and more spiritual by doing this.
-Acknowledge the emotions still active within you– anger, distrust, guilt, pain, rage, hurt, disappointment, betrayal, resentment, etc. because to deny any negative emotion simply hinders their release and your healing.
+There has to be an honest interpretation of what actually happened–“This person hurt me deeply”.
+Write down every feeling, belief, and emotion about the experience in as honest and soul searching a manner as possible, even to admitting to feeling hate for the person or persons involved.
+Acknowledge the emotions you still feel– anger, distrust, guilt, pain, rage, hurt, disappointment, betrayal, resentment, etc. because to deny them simply hinders their release and your healing.

 After writing and acknowledging the negative emotions you are feeling, next examine the experience itself asking yourself what exactly happened.
 See the experience from every angle; honestly, clearly and without bias or emotion.
 You will find that you are guided in this exercise also, as you begin to remember forgotten painful details which in turn lead to new facets of understanding.